audstanley/minecraftHue/README.md

 Then you need to get the zip project from [here](https://github.com/audstanley/minecraftHue/archive/master.zip)

 Then drag the folder inside the zip (*minecraftHue-master folder*) to your desktop.
-You should open the folder, and see the app.js, appHue.js, README.md and **NO other folders** inside.
+You should open the folder, and see the app.js, appHue.js, README.md and **NO OTHER FOLDERS INSIDE**.

 Now, download the [minecraft server.jar](https://minecraft.net/en-us/download/server)